 Bollywood is big, bold and beautiful.
 Every film promises hours of fun, fantasy, drama and escapism.
 And the Bollywood industry is huge.
 It releases around a thousand films a year and has been entertaining audiences all over the world for more than a century.
-TV presenter and Strictly Come Dancing star, Anita Rani, chats about her exciting new BBC series, Bollywood: The World's Biggest Film Industry.
+TV presenter, Anita Rani, chats with us about her love for these iconic films.

 There’s something about Bollywood